pebble225/OpenGL-Project/README.md

 # OpenGL Project

+## Windows Build

+I will eventually update this with more instructions to build on Windows.
+For now, my suggestion is to use the WinBuilds compiler and select the x86_643 architecture.
+I can't garuntee there won't be problems.

+Clone the submodules by running `git submodule init` and then `git submodule update`.

 ## Linux Build

 Firstly clone the submodules by running `git submodule init` and then `git submodule update`.